James Jennings (footballer)

-James Ryan Jennings (born 2 September 1987) is a former English professional footballer who played as a defender.
-He is currently Head of Professional Player Support at Stockport County.
+James Ryan Jennings (born 2 September 1987) is an English former professional footballer who played as a defender.
+He is working for The Professional Footballers Association (PFA) as a Player Services Executive.

 Career

 Macclesfield Town

 Born in Manchester, Jennings joined the senior Macclesfield Town team in May 2006 from Manchester City, making his debut in a 1–0 victory against Walsall in the FA Cup as a 90th-minute substitute on 21 November 2006, this led to Jennings famously playing in Macclesfield Town's 3rd Round FA Cup clash against Chelsea at Stamford Bridge in 2007 His League Two debut came in Macclesfield's first league victory of the 2006–07 as they defeated Rochdale 1–0 in December.
 He finished the season with 11 appearances, after which he was offered a new contract which he accepted a month later.
 He signed a new deal with the club until the end of the 2007–08 season in December, and after making two appearances for the team that season he joined Conference National side Altrincham on loan.
 He made his debut in a 2–1 victory over Northwich Victoria on 1 January 2008 and finished this spell with nine appearances before being recalled by Macclesfield in February.
 He made a further 20 appearances for Macclesfield after his return and was offered a new contract at the end of the season, which he subsequently signed.